nathancarter/weblurch/doc/plan.md

 ## Arrows among groups

 Add to the Group class the following two functions for use by LAs.
-When bubbles are edited, if the contents must be kept in sync with the arrows, the LA can manipulate the arrows to fit the contents using these functions.
-Or the LA can use these functions to create arrows based on other UI events in the first place.
+When bubbles are edited, if the contents determine any connections, the LA can manipulate connections based on contents using these functions.
+Or the LA can use these functions to create connections based on other UI events.
- * `group.connect( otherGroup, optionalTag )`
-   * `optionalTag` is treated as a string, and defaults to the empty string
-   * Constructs the array `[group.id(),otherGroup.id(),tag]` and adds it to the set of links in each group.
-If such a link already exists, do not add it again; the set of links is indeed a set.
-   * Link sets should be stored as group properties, modified via `group.set()`, so that changing them triggers group updates.
- * `group.disconnect( otherGroup, optionalTag )`
-   * `optionalTag` is treated as a string, and defaults to the empty string, unless it is a regular expression
-   * Finds all arrays of the form `[group.id(),otherGroup.id(),T]` stored in the link sets of `group` or `otherGroup`, and removes them, where T is either equal to `optionalTag` if `optionalTag` is a string, or matches `optionalTag` if `optionalTag` is a regular expression.
  * `group.connectedTo()` returns the set of triples in this group's link set that begin with its own ID, that is, those links that lead outward.
  * `group.connectedFrom()` is the dual of the previous.